Parking Rules and Regulations

 4. After 48 hours, or less if parked in a reserve space or if deemed a safety hazard by a parking services manager or the University Police, a vehicle will be towed and stored at the owner’s expense.
 All fees must be paid prior to release of a booted or towed vehicle.
 The vehicle owner must pay the towing contractor directly for all fees associated with towing and storage.

-5. The boot fine must be paid by check made payable to Bowling Green State University, credit card or cash prior to the release of the vehicle.
+5. A boot fine will be assessed for all immobilizations.
+The boot fine may be paid online by credit card or in person at Parking Services office.
 This fee cannot be charged to a student’s Bursar account or payroll deducted.

 6. Students may be referred to the Office of the Dean of Students and faculty and staff members may be referred to the appropriate personnel office for repeated violations.